 We need your help to get this survey online link or hard copy to aspiring or professional newcomer or ethnocultural artists living in Manitoba.
 The survey should only take 2-5 minutes to complete.
 We have consulted EAL professionals to try to ensure the language is accessible for EAL survey participants.

-The survey will be open until the end of July 2018 leaving some time to work together with and through our networks and communities to spread the word about the survey.
+The survey will be open until August 31, 2018 leaving some time to work together with and through our networks and communities to spread the word about the survey.

 The more people who respond to this survey, the more detailed and accurate our findings will be.
 As such, we invite you to share this link with other Newcomer and ethno-cultural artists and any organizations in which they may be involved and to encourage their participation.